Annual Public Meeting – Manhattan

 Welcome and thank you for coming.

-Moving forward my three top priorities are: invigorate and expand primary care, improve access to needed specialty care, and bring fiscal solvency to NYC Health + Hospitals.
-By focusing
+This is my second round of annual public meetings and I am delighted to report that it has been an amazing year at Health + Hospitals and we’ve made a lot of progress in meeting my three top priorities: to invigorate and expand primary care, improve access to needed specialty care, and bring fiscal solvency to NYC Health + Hospitals.

-on all three, we will better address community health needs, improve the patient experience and maximize opportunities for new revenue.
-I am certain that with the help of our Board, those of you here today, the Mayor, our organized labor partners, and the incredibly dedicated staff of NYC Health + Hospitals, we can achieve these three goals.
+By focusing on all three, we are on the path to better address community health needs, improve the patient experience and maximize opportunities for new revenue.
+With the help of our Board, those of you here today, the Mayor, our organized labor partners, and the incredibly dedicated staff of NYC Health + Hospitals, we have achieved so much in one short year.

 As the safety net provider for all New Yorkers, our commitment to the patients and communities we serve has never been stronger.
 Last year we provided care for more than 1 million New Yorkers, of which some 380,000 were uninsured.
 In FY2018, we provided approximately 5.1 million outpatient visits, which includes nearly 1 million emergency room visits.
 There were approximately 185,000 patient discharges, including approximately 16,700 newborn deliveries.